ballerina-platform/module-ballerina-io/docs/spec/spec.md

 # io:Error? resultRecord = io:fileWriteCsv("./resources/myfileRecord.csv", contentRecord);
 # ```
 # + path - The CSV file path
-# + content - CSV content as an array of string arrays or a array of ballerina records.
+# + content - CSV content as an array of string arrays or a array of Ballerina records.
 # + option - To indicate whether to overwrite or append the given content
 # + return - An `io:Error` or `()` when the writing was successful
 public isolated function fileWriteCsv(string path, string[][] content, FileWriteOption option = OVERWRITE) returns